 Our future capital requirements will depend on many factors, including the revenue growth rate, the success of future product development and capital investment required, and the timing and extent of spending to support further sales and marketing and research and development efforts.
 In addition, we expect to incur additional costs as a result of operating as a U.S. public company.
-There can be no assurance that we will be successful in raising any additional capital.
-If additional financing is required from outside sources, we cannot be sure that any additional financing will be available to us on acceptable terms, if at all.
 If we are unable to raise additional capital when desired, our business, operating results, and financial condition could be adversely affected.